toosa/moodle-local_edwiserreports/README.md

   #### #9.
 Course Completion Reports on Each Course.
   - This page will show a user wise course completion report.

+  #### #10.
+Student Engagment Block.
+  - Specially created for Teacher role.
+  - Student engagement reports displays timespent by students on sites, courses and the total visits on the course.

+  #### #11.
+Learner Block.
+  - Specially created for Student role.
+  - Track your course progress and timespent on site.

 # #Original Author
 ===============
 Author: WisdmLabs